-Here are a few questions from the CDC to consider as you’re creating your itinerary.
+Here are a few questions from the U.S. Centers for Disease Control and Prevention (CDC) to consider as you’re creating your itinerary.

 Start by cleaning and disinfecting your vehicle thoroughly.
 Wipe down all high-touch surfaces and parts (windows, seat belts, the steering wheel, door handles, controls, etc.).
 And be sure to keep antibacterial wipes and hand sanitizer in the car so you can wipe down everything and passengers can clean their hands after each stop.

-When it comes to passengers, the CDC recommends limiting the number of people in your vehicle if possible.
-And since you all can’t be six feet apart, it doesn’t hurt to wear masks in the car, especially if you’re traveling with someone who is at high risk for COVID-19.
-Dr. Khabbaza also recommends wearing a mask in the car especially when you’re traveling with someone who is outside of your immediate circle.
+When it comes to passengers, limit the number of people in your vehicle if possible.
+And since can’t all be six feet apart, it doesn’t hurt to wear masks in the car, especially if you’re traveling with someone who’s at high risk for COVID-19 or someone who isn’t in your immediate circle.

-Rideshare services have made it much easier for us to get around whether we’re at home or out of town.
-Before you hop into a rideshare vehicle, make sure you have hand sanitizer with you to use once you arrive at your destination.
-Also, it is not advisable to accept complimentary drinks, magazines, candy or anything else that sometimes is offered to riders.
+Ride-share services have made it much easier for us to get around whether we’re at home or out of town.
+Before you hop into a ride-share vehicle, make sure you have hand sanitizer with you to use once you arrive at your destination.
+Also, don’t accept complimentary drinks, magazines, candy or anything else that is offered to riders.

-“When getting in a rideshare vehicle, it is important that both you and the driver are wearing masks, especially since you’re in a small space with a stranger for a good amount of time,” Dr. Khabbaza says.
-“You can even wear eye protection in this setting to minimize risk of infection or transmission.”
+“When getting in a ride-share vehicle, it’s important that both you and the driver wear masks, especially since you’re in a small space with a stranger for a good amount of time,” Dr. Khabbaza says.
+“You can even wear eye protection in this setting to minimize the risk of infection or transmission.”

 So, keep rides limited to you and the people you’re traveling with.
 And when possible, ride in the back seat instead of the passenger’s seat to keep a little distance between you and the driver.

-Dr. Khabbaza points out that some rideshare drivers have added a partition between the front and back in their vehicles.
-This minimizes risk of transmission significantly.
-He suggests doing a little research on each rideshare company beforehand so you’ll have a better idea of the safety features that are available in the area.
+Dr. Khabbaza points out that some ride-share drivers have added a partition between the front and back in their vehicles.
+This minimizes the risk of transmission significantly.
+He suggests doing a little research on each ride-share company beforehand so you’ll have a better idea of the safety features that are available in the area.

-Those cheap flights are pretty darn tempting right now.
 If you decide to take to the skies, keep in mind that staying safe on a plane requires far more than just wearing a mask.
 Before you even get to the plane, you have to contend with check-in terminals and security lines.
 This means coming in contact with frequently touched surfaces and being around a lot of people.
-While your concern might be centered on staying safe on the plane, you should focus more on protecting yourself before boarding.
+So masks, social distancing and hand hygiene are still very relevant for that extra layer of protection.

-It is inevitable that if you head out of town, you’re going to need a place to rest your head.
+It’s inevitable that if you head out of town, you’re going to need a place to rest your head.
 Some might opt for a hotel, while the privacy of a vacation rental home might appeal to others.
-Either can be safe if you’re cautious, following social distancing guidelines, and asking the right questions beforehand.
+Either can be safe if you’re cautious, follow social distancing guidelines and ask the right questions beforehand.

 Before booking, look into the hotel’s or rental property’s cleaning protocol.
-In an effort to maintain transparency, a lot of places are disclosing how they are going above and beyond to keep guests safe.
+In an effort to maintain transparency, a lot of places are disclosing how they’re going above and beyond to keep guests safe.
 For instance, hotels are disinfecting more and offering online check-in and digital keys.
 Many have also implemented 24-hour vacancies for rooms in between guests.
-On the other hand, vacation rental companies like Airbnb have established new cleaning protocols.